Austinkuria/attendance-system/documentation.md

 6.6 Appendices

-Appendix A: API Documentation
+Appendix A: Application Programming Interface (API) Documentation

-The complete API documentation detailing all endpoints, request parameters, response formats, and authentication requirements used in the QR Code-based Smart Attendance System is available at: https://attendance-system-docs.vercel.app/api-reference
+The complete Application Programming Interface (API) documentation detailing all endpoints, request parameters, response formats, and authentication requirements used in the Quick Response Code (QR Code)-based Smart Attendance System is available at: https://attendance-system-docs.vercel.app/api-reference

-Key API sections include:
+Key Application Programming Interface (API) sections include:
-1. Authentication APIs
+1. Authentication Application Programming Interfaces (APIs)
-2. User Management APIs
+2. User Management Application Programming Interfaces (APIs)
-3. Session Management APIs
+3. Session Management Application Programming Interfaces (APIs)
-4. Attendance Marking APIs
+4. Attendance Marking Application Programming Interfaces (APIs)
-5. Reporting & Analytics APIs
+5. Reporting & Analytics Application Programming Interfaces (APIs)
-6. System Configuration APIs
+6. System Configuration Application Programming Interfaces (APIs)

+Appendix B: Technical Abbreviations Reference Guide

+1. API - Application Programming Interface: A set of rules and protocols that allows different software applications to communicate with each other.

+2. CORS - Cross-Origin Resource Sharing: A security feature implemented by browsers that restricts web pages from making requests to a different domain than the one that served the original page.

+3. CRUD - Create, Read, Update, Delete: The four basic operations of persistent storage in database applications.

+4. CSV - Comma-Separated Values: A simple file format used to store tabular data where each field is separated by a comma.

+5. HTTPS - Hypertext Transfer Protocol Secure: An extension of HTTP that uses encryption for secure communication over a computer network.

+6. JWT - JavaScript Object Notation Web Token: A compact, URL-safe means of representing claims to be transferred between two parties.

+7. LMS - Learning Management System: A software application for the administration, documentation, tracking, reporting, automation, and delivery of educational courses, training programs, or learning and development programs.

+8. MVC - Model-View-Controller: A software architectural pattern that separates an application into three main logical components.

+9. ODM - Object Data Modeling: A programming technique for converting data between incompatible type systems in object-oriented programming languages.

+10. PWA - Progressive Web Application: A type of application software delivered through the web, built using common web technologies that aims to work on any platform with a standards-compliant browser.

+11. QR Code - Quick Response Code: A type of matrix barcode that can be read by an imaging device (such as a camera) and processed to extract data.

+12. REST - Representational State Transfer: An architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.

+13. SHA-256 - Secure Hash Algorithm 256-bit: A cryptographic hash function that produces a 256-bit (32-byte) hash value, typically rendered as a hexadecimal number of 64 digits.

+14. SMTP - Simple Mail Transfer Protocol: A communication protocol for electronic mail transmission.

+15. SSO - Single Sign-On: An authentication scheme that allows a user to log in with a single ID and password to any of several related, yet independent, software systems.

+16. UI - User Interface: The space where interactions between humans and machines occur.

+17. URL - Uniform Resource Locator: A reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.

+18. UUID - Universally Unique Identifier: A 128-bit label used for information in computer systems that requires a high probability of uniqueness.

+19. WCAG - Web Content Accessibility Guidelines: A set of guidelines for making web content more accessible to people with disabilities.

+20. WebRTC - Web Real-Time Communication: An open-source project that provides web browsers and mobile applications with real-time communication via simple APIs.